hakla/render-markdown/README.md

   render-markdown [OPTIONS] file

 Options:
+  -f, --file    [STRING]    The name of the generated file (Default is index)
-        --layout [STRING]     The markdown layout to use (Default is mixu-bootstrap-2col) -l,   --live BOOLEAN        If the application should run in livereload mode -of,  --outFile [STRING]    The name of the generated file (Default is index) -o,   --outPath [STRING]    The output path (Default is out) -p,   --pdf BOOLEAN         Render the pdf
+      --layout  [STRING]    The markdown layout to use (Default is mixu-bootstrap-2col) -l, --live    [BOOLEAN]   If the application should run in livereload mode -p, --path    [STRING]    The output path (Default is out) --pdf     [BOOLEAN]   Render the pdf
   -h, --help                Display help and usage details
 ```